-We’ve assembled the following resources to help you understand why and how we need to offer a pathway out of homelessness through relationship and opportunities for meaningful work.
+We’ve assembled the following resources to help you wrestle with those questions and consider how we can best offer a pathway out of homelessness through relationship and opportunities for meaningful work.

 The graph below shows that the number of people in Spokane who are experiencing homelessness has not changed significantly since the 10-year plan to end homelessness began in 2005.